Silver Bubble (1979–1980)

 Overview

 A dramatic spike in silver prices driven by a mix of inflation fears and an attempt to corner the market by the Hunt brothers.
-Silver leapt from around $6 per ounce in early 1979 to a record near $50/oz in January 1980.
-The bubble popped when exchange rules changed and the Hunts ran out of buying power, causing a sharp crash known as "Silver Thursday."
+Silver leapt from around $6 per ounce in early 1979 to a record near $50 per ounce in January 1980.
+The bubble popped when exchange rules changed and the Hunts ran out of buying power, causing a sharp crash leading the price to $10.80.
+The date of the crash, March 27, 1980 is known as "Silver Thursday."

 The Narrative